aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 because until they do, a single customer Query request will have to be translated into multiple backend Query requests to find all matching items across all beacon versions.

+### Version Pagination

+The `Query` operation is tricky in the face of multiple [beacon versions](#beaconversion).
+Since they involve an index lookup, a separate backend Query is needed for each [beacon versions](#beaconversion), to support a single customer Query.

+The only thing that persists between queries is the `LastEvaluatedKey` field of the `QueryResponse`, which maps to the `exclusiveStartKey` of the next `QueryRequest`; so we hide some information there; specifically, we add a numeric field named `gZ_version` holding the [version number](#version-number) of the [beacon version](#beaconversion) currently in use.

+We start with the lowest version, and whenever a `Query` is finished, we bump to the next one.

+When transforming a QueryResponse, we get the version from the associated QueryRequest, and add it to the LastEvaluatedKey.
+If there was no LastEvaluatedKey, then if we're on the last version, we leave it with no LastEvaluatedKey; otherwise we create a LastEvaluatedKey with only the `gZ_version` field.

+A QueryRequest transforms the query based on the [beacon versions](#beaconversion) named in the `gZ_version` field of the exclusiveStartKey.
+If there is no `gZ_version` field, we use the lowest version.
+If the `gZ_version` field is the only field in the exclusiveStartKey, we use the next highest [beacon versions](#beaconversion).
+The transformQueryRequest operation always removes the `gZ_version` field, so that the backend Query doesn't get confused.

+For a setup with versions 1 and 2, a single Query might go something like this like this, from the point of view of the transformQueryRequest and transformQueryResponse operations.

+1. A QueryRequest comes in with no exclusiveStartKey.
+We modify the query with beacon version 1.
+1. The QueryResponse comes back with a LastEvaluatedKey.
+We see that the original QueryRequest had no exclusiveStartKey, so we tag the LastEvaluatedKey with the lowest version, 'version 1'.
+1. A QueryRequest comes in with an exclusiveStartKey with a 'version 1' tag; we remove the tag and modify the query with beacon version 1.
+1. The QueryResponse comes back with no LastEvaluatedKey.
+We see that the original QueryRequest had an exclusiveStartKey tagged with version 1, so we create a new
+LastEvaluatedKey tagged with version 1.
+1. A QueryRequest comes in with an exclusiveStartKey with a 'version 1', but no body.
+We modify the query with beacon version 2 and remove the exclusiveStartKey.
+1. The QueryResponse comes back with a LastEvaluatedKey.
+We see that the original QueryRequest had a version 1 tag but no body, so we tag the LastEvaluatedKey with version 2.
+1. A QueryRequest comes in with an exclusiveStartKey with a 'version 2'.
+We remove the tag and modify the query with beacon version 2.
+1. The QueryResponse comes back with no LastEvaluatedKey.
+We see that the original QueryRequest had a version 2 tag, which is the last version, so we leave the QueryResponse with no LastEvaluatedKey.
+1. No QueryRequest comes in, because there was no LastEvaluatedKey.

 ### Primary Key Generation